Robert Parker

 Second – Seven Days Before the Flood:

-Jesus’s reference to Noah in Luke 17:26 may parallel Genesis 7:10, where there was a seven-day period before the righteous were physically separated, on the same day, from the wicked when the wrath of God began.
-Revelation’s "silence in heaven for about half an hour" (Rev. 8:1) may symbolically represent “about” 7.5 days, using the prophet Daniel’s 480:1 ratio (see Note 1 in the Home tab).
+Jesus’s reference to Noah in Luke 17:26 seems to parallel Genesis 7:10, where there was a seven-day period before the righteous were physically separated.
+Revelation’s "silence in heaven for about half an hour" (Rev. 8:1), which is prior to v.
+5 (theophany rapture) and v.
+7 (fire and death) may symbolically represent “about” 7.5 days, derived using the prophet Daniel’s 480:1 ratio (seven years to one week).
 This suggests that the physical deliverance of the righteous occurs after Revelation 8:1 in its seventh seal.
+The other Noah and Lot parallel, accepted by all scholars, is on the same day when the righteous were separated from danger, the wicked were destroyed with the wrath of God.

 Third – Scripture Is Not Always Chronological: